Arvideid/minecraft_cc/README.md

 3. **Multiple Hubs**: A turtle can connect to multiple hubs, but will prioritize the most recent connection.

-4. **Automatic Reconnection**: If a turtle loses connection, it will automatically try to reconnect when it comes back into range.
+4. **Command Queuing**: Commands sent to a turtle are queued and executed in sequence, even if they arrive rapidly.

-5. **Batch Commands**: To execute multiple commands in sequence, send them one after another; they will be queued on the turtle.
+5. **Press Ctrl+Q**: To exit the turtle program, press Ctrl+Q. For the hub, use ESC.

 ## Troubleshooting